 Difference #7: Price – The Nest Learning Thermostat is generally more fully-featured and attractive, so it may be tempting to declare that the device is downright “better” than Honeywell’s offering.

-Keep in mind, however, that the Lyric T5 is available for $109.00 while the Nest Learning Thermostat costs around $247.70.
+Keep in mind, however, that the Lyric T5 is less expensive than the Nest Learning Thermostat.
 For some customers, an option that’s “good enough” may be perfectly fine if it means getting your thermostat for a fraction of the price of the alternative.

 Overall, the thermostats are designed with different markets in mind — Nest trending more towards premium while the Lyric T5 serves as more budget-type option.